 The effectiveness of these various schemes for presenting the results of analysis, and for carrying out the analysis itself, depends to an extent on the decisionmaking situation.
-It is best when the situation approximates the rational actor model.
-Other models-the process-oriented view (Simon 1949), the organization-process view (Cyert and March 1963, Allison, 1971), the political paradigm (Lindblom 1959, Allison 1971), and the apprehensive man (Keen 1977)-are useful, not so much in finding a "best" solution, but in finding one that can be accepted or adopted and implemented by the relevant organizations.
-Adoption of a proposal is, in fact, usually easier than implementation.
-At the decision stage, participants do not feel it necessary to resolve uncertainties, for they can be taken care of during implementation.
-All that is needed may be tives?
+It is best when this situation approximates the rational actor model.
+However, a knowledge of which other model-the processoriented view (Simon 1945), the organization-process view (Cyert and March 1963, Allison, 1971), the political paradigm (Lindblom 1959, Allison 1971), or the apprehensive man (Keen 1977) - best approximates the decionmaking situation is useful to the analyst, not so much in finding a "best" solution, but in finding a way to get that "best" solution accepted or adopted and implemented by the relevant decisionmakers and organizations other than his client.
+Adoption of a proposal is, in fact, usually easier to achieve than successful implementation.
+At the decision stage, participants may not feel it necessary to resolve uncertainties, for they can be taken care of during implementation.
+All that is needed may be enough support to tip the decisionmaking body in favor of the proposal.
+This support can be verbal and soft; implementation, however, demands that the organizations involved contribute real resources and here is where the crunch may come.
+But, as Majone (1980) argues, technologically sound information and factual arguments are not always enough to win acceptance.
+A well written report, a carefully prepared visual presentation (briefing), and persuasive communication may be needed to change the then current attitudes.